 Predatory Lenders

-"Buy-here, pay-here" businesses, often known for predatory lending practices, capture up to 15.5% of the used car financing market.
+"Buy-here, pay-here" businesses, often known for predatory lending practices, capture a significant portion of the used car financing market.
+These lenders typically charge much higher rates than traditional lenders.
 Avoid these high-cost options unless absolutely necessary.

 Looking Ahead: What to Expect